 THE CONFIDENTIALITY OF COMPANY LAWYER'S ADVICE

-As company lawyera company lawyera company lawyer, you ensure that your company acts correctly and assumes its legal responsibilities.
+As company lawyer, you ensure that your company acts correctly and assumes its legal responsibilities.
 In the midst of the exciting and sometimes hard reality of doing business, you help build your company's strategy by keeping ‘your finger on the pulse’, reacting quickly and looking for (simple) solutions.

 For this, you must be able to speak openly within your company and receive all relevant information, and this is precisely why ‘Legal Privilege’ for company lawyers is so fundamental.

-The Act of 1 March 2000 establishing the Institute for Company lawyerscompany lawyer stipulates that the legal advice provided by an company lawyer as a member of the Institute for Company lawyerscompany lawyer is confidential for the benefit of the company lawyer’s employer.
+The Act of 1 March 2000 establishing the Institute for company lawyer stipulates that the legal advice provided by an company lawyer as a member of the Institute of Company cawyers is confidential for the benefit of the company lawyer’s employer.

 This confidentiality, also called ‘legal privilege’, has also been recognised by case law, notably in the Belgacom judgment of the Brussels Court of Appeal of 5 March 2013, which was confirmed by the judgment of the Court of Cassation of 22 January 2015.